thomseddon/relay/README.md

 ## Getting Started

-### Installation
+### Install

-First you need to download, compile and run the android application available here: https://github.com/thomseddon/relay-android (will be in the play store very soon)
+First you need to download, compile and run the android application available here: https://github.com/thomseddon/relay-android (I know I know, sorry....once stable it will be in the play store)

 Then, grab a copy of this project: